-Key results: AT-390 and AT-403 selectively improved akinesia at low doses and disrupted global motor activity at higher ones.
-AT-403 palliated dyskinesia expression without causing sedation in a narrow therapeutic window, whereas AT-390 delayed AIMs appearance and increased their duration at doses causing sedation.
+AT-390 and AT-403 selectively improved akinesia at low doses and disrupted global motor activity at higher doses.
+AT-403 palliated dyskinesia expression without causing sedation in a narrow therapeutic window, whereas AT-390 delayed the appearance of abnormal involuntary movements and increased their duration at doses causing sedation.
 AT-403 did not prevent the priming to levodopa, although it significantly inhibited dyskinesia on the first day of administration.
 AT-403 reduced the ERK phosphorylation induced by SKF38393 in vitro and by levodopa in vivo.